 I think the aluminum construction on the ATIV has some users concerned.
 There have been a few postings from people that say that type of alloy makes antenna performance a little iffy.

 I intend to give Samsung first dibs on my purchase.
 Nokia is going to get a serious chance to overtake them.
 But based on my experience with the Focus S, Samsung just makes devices that work seamless.
 Nokia is going to have to offer me a great experienceand the perfect device, or Sammy will have to truly disappoint.
 I either will have to wait until November 2013 for a WP 8 (not likely) or I am buying out of pocket.
 Seeings how I am still enjoying my current handset, no rush here.
-I can afford to wait for the right device.A closed mouth gathers no feet.
+I can afford to wait for the right device.Thesaurus: (noun)- An ancient reptile with an excellent vocabulary.

 - 581 Posts